Sponsor a child in Côte d'Ivoire

 Côte d'Ivoire, or Ivory Coast, was once one of Africa's richest nations.
 Today, its people face widespread poverty, inequality and unemployment.
 Violence following elections in 2010 led to many thousands being displaced.
 In spite of challenging conditions, our charity has been supporting children in Ivory Coast for many years, helping those most in need of our care.

-With SOS Children, you can help orphaned and abandoned children in Côte d'Ivoire by sponsoring a child:
+With SOS Children's Villages, you can help orphaned and abandoned children in Côte d'Ivoire by sponsoring a child:

 Thousands forced to move after election violence